introlab/rendezvous/doc/scripts/HistogramVisualizer.md

 2- Bins range of values

-Pass the bins range in degrees as an argument using :
+Pass the bins range in degrees (integers) as an argument using :

     --binsrange BINSRANGE